B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 • Example: “Join me for a LinkedIn Live session where I’ll break down the latest trends in customer experience management and answer your questions!”

-• Use 3-5 relevant hashtags in your posts to increase visibility.
+• Hashtags: Use 3-5 relevant hashtags in your posts to increase visibility.
 Make sure the hashtags align with your industry and content.

 • Example: A carousel breaking down “5 Key Strategies for Improving Your Email Marketing Campaigns.”